Overwatch 2 Best Settings for Max FPS

 Advanced Video Settings

-Graphic Quality: Low.
+Graphic Quality: Medium or Ultra.

-Medium is the most recommended graphics setting since you can have a better gameplay experience and spot enemies better.
 Only set it to Low if you cannot even reach 60 FPS in-game.

 Turning it off will boost performance and FPS.